Creating a Home Assistant Dashboard for Tablets

 - The Home Assistant Companion app for iOS/Android, or a kiosk browser for full-screen.

-- Custom cards: custom:button-card, card-mod, and conditional card are minimum.
+- Custom cards: custom:button-card, card-mod, and conditional card.

 - Basic YAML familiarity for template sensors and view layout.

 Install HACS first, then add custom:button-card and card-mod from HACS.
-They are the building blocks for an iOS inspired dashboard look.
+They are the bits that make the layout work.

 Preparing Your Tablet for Dashboard Use

 Decide where the tablet will live.
-Wall-mounted or propped on a stand?
-That affects screen orientation and touch targets.
-On iOS use Guided Access to lock the app and disable accidental gestures.
-On Android enable kiosk mode or use an app that forces full-screen.
+Wall-mounted or on a stand changes the screen orientation and touch targets.
+On iOS, use Guided Access to lock the app and stop accidental gestures.
+On Android, use kiosk mode or an app that forces full-screen.
 Turn off auto-lock or set it long enough to avoid repeated unlocks.
-Set the tablet to a stable IP or reserve it in your router so the dashboard stays reachable.
+Set the tablet to a stable IP, or reserve it in your router, so the dashboard stays reachable.

 Charge management matters.
-If the tablet reboots on power loss, have a startup script or Home Assistant automation to open the dashboard.
-I set the tablet to auto-launch the Companion app and configured it to go straight to my kitchen view.
+If the tablet reboots on power loss, have a startup script or Home Assistant automation open the dashboard.
+I set mine to auto-launch the Companion app and go straight to the kitchen view.

 Key Considerations for Customization

 Decide what the tablet must show at a glance.
-Prioritise actions and states.
+Put actions and states first.
 Keep touch targets large.
-Use clear contrast and a minimal palette for quick reading across different lighting.
+Use clear contrast and a minimal palette so it still reads well in different light.
 Think about offline behaviour.
 If Home Assistant is unreachable, show cached states or a clear offline card rather than a blank screen.
-Finally, lock critical controls behind an extra confirmation if the tablet is in a public area of the house.
+Lock critical controls behind an extra confirmation if the tablet sits in a public part of the house.

 Designing Your Custom Dashboard